zablon-oigo/retail-analytics-pipeline/README.md

-## Retail Lakehouse Pipeline
+## Retail Lakehouse Analytics Pipeline

+This project demonstrates how to build a modern Lakehouse architecture using Apache Spark, Apache Iceberg, and Streamlit.

-In this project, we take raw, messy CSV files stored in a data lake and transform them into a columnar, query-friendly format using Apache Iceberg tables.
-The data is stored in Parquet format and partitioned by year and month to make analytics queries faster and more efficient.
+We ingest raw, messy CSV data stored in a data lake (Amazon S3), transform it into a clean and structured format using Apache Spark, and store it as Apache Iceberg tables backed by Parquet files.

-All transformations are performed using Apache Spark, which can scale to handle large datasets.
-Finally, the cleaned and structured data is made available for analytics and visualization using a Streamlit dashboard.
+The data is partitioned by year and month to optimize analytical queries.
+Finally, a Streamlit dashboard provides interactive analytics and insights.

 #### Architecture Diagram

+#### Flow Summary

+1. Raw CSV stored in S3 (Data Lake)

+2. Spark reads and transforms data

+3. Cleaned data written as Iceberg tables (Parquet format)

+4. Streamlit dashboard queries Iceberg tables

+5. Users interact with analytics UI

 #### Prerequisites